The Importance of Getting Your Appearance In Order

 - You may have some emotional baggage around certain styles, even though you think deep down that they look good.
 If you don't like the people who wear certain styles (e.g., jocks, preps, hipsters) the idea of dressing like one of 'them' may seem traitorous to you.

-There are two broad ways you can go when it comes to getting better clothes.
+There are two broad paths you can take when it comes to getting better clothes.
 One is to just dress like your peers (the ones who look good that is).
 This is cheaper and easier.
-Yeah you're not being a unique trailblazer, but you'll still come out looking a lot better than you did before.
+Yeah, you're not being a one-of-a-kind trailblazer, but you'll still come out looking a lot better than you did before.
 The problem is your clothes will go out of style sooner rather than later and you'll have to get new ones.

 - Like anything there's a learning curve involved in picking out your own clothes.
 You get better at it with practice.
 As such, I'd recommend not blowing too much money your first few times out.

-- If in doubt lean, towards (relatively) plainer and conservative clothes over flashier ones.
-Flashy clothes can backfire and make you look like you're trying too hard if you don't pull them off properly.
+- If in doubt lean, towards (relatively) plain and conservative clothes over flashier ones.
+Flashy clothes can backfire and make you look gaudy and like you're trying too hard if you don't pull them off properly.

-- Don't forget about accessories like a nice pair of sunglasses, a stylish watch, or a necklace.
+- Don't forget about accessories like a fun pair of sunglasses, a stylish watch, or a necklace.
+None of them have to be disgustingly expensive.
 As a general rule though, you want to lean towards wearing fewer accessories rather than overdoing it.

 - Get some nice shoes.
-The standard advice for dressier shoes is to have a good pair of black ones, and a good pair of brown ones.
+The standard advice for dressier shoes is to have a good pair each of black and brown ones.

-Your external looks are influenced by your internal states
+Your external looks are influenced by your internal state

-If you took two outwardly identical guys, but one was insecure and had a lot of other issues, and the other was self-assured, happy and confident, they would actually come across as quite different from each other.
+If you took two outwardly identical guys, but one was insecure and had a lot of other issues, and the other was self-assured, happy and confident, they would come across as quite different from each other.
 They would carry themselves differently and wear different expressions on their faces.
 One would literally be better looking than the other.
+As you invest in the inner you, your outer appearance will benefit.